Secrets of Japanese business etiquette

-Japanese business cards are a must have.
-Have double-sided business cards printed, with the Japanese side using the same design elements as the English side.
+Japanese business cards are a must-have.
+Have double-sided business cards printed, with the Japanese face using the same design elements as the English face.
 If an executive’s original business cards are not English, such as for a German, French, or Italian company executive, I recommend using double-sided English and Japanese business cards for business in Japan.

-Carry at least 100 Japanese business cards for a one week business trip to Japan, but expect to hand out 3 to 4 cards at a small meeting and as many as 10 to 12 at a larger meeting.
+Carry at least 100 Japanese business cards for a one-week business trip to Japan; expect to hand out 3 to 4 cards at a small meeting and as many as 10 to 12 at a larger meeting.
 If attending a trade-show, expect to hand out 100 or more Japanese business cards each day.
 If speaking at a conference, expect to hand out 50 or more cards.

 - Never flick, throw, slide, or push a business card across the table to a Japanese businessperson, because it implies you have no pride in the company you represent.